-When choosing a carpenter and joiner try to get 3 comparison quotes so you have a feel for the value of service and what is being offered at what price.
+When you have posted your job and checked on availability try to get 3 comparison quotes so you have a feel for the value of service and what is being offered at what price.
 Ask if the quotes include removing left over debris after installation, this might be left over sawn wood or if the project is to be a replacement, then the removal of the old replaced broken piece e.g. banister.
 Make sure there won’t be any hidden charges, that the quote includes accessories needed for the project, e.g. nails and glue.
 Ask the carpenter and joiner if they are vat registered so you know to add VAT on top of the quoted price.
 Always insist on being given a ‘written quote’ to avoid disputes over payment and job expectations at the end of the project, plus don’t agree to any upfront money prior to the project commencing.

 Study your quote to see if materials have been included or if you need to still supply materials.
 If you do, then make sure to order the wood plus 10% extra for wastage.